 Prepare for Admissions Interviews

 Schools typically begin contacting students for interviews (if this is a part of their admissions process) about 2-4 weeks after application deadlines.
-At this point, you’ll want to rank the schools that have invited you and accept invitations in order of priority.
+At this point, rank the schools that have invited you and accept invitations in order of priority.

 For each program you’ll be interviewing with, set up a new folder with everything you’ll need for your visit.
 Make a list of questions you have for faculty and staff, and prepare answers to questions you think they may ask.
-You’ll also want to book flights and make travel arrangements.
+Make any necessary travel arrangements.